-In order to identify the kinds of evidence you’ll need to provide in order to explain a situation or persuade someone about something, you need to engage in rhetorical analysis of your communication situation.
 You want to focus on audience because different readers, different discourse communities, have unique and sometimes conflicting ideas about what constitutes reliable evidence.
 For instance, some people may be easily swayed by their emotions.
-That’s why rhetoricians may use appeals to pathos over appeals to ethos and logos.
+That’s why rhetoricians appeal to pathos rather than ethos and logos.
 Others may find such appeals to pathos to be inappropriate, unprofessional, deceitful.

 Regardless of the type used, all evidence serves the same general function: evidence bolsters a writer’s claims.
 The trick is to determine, during composing, what type of evidence will most help your point.